Help! My Dog is Incontinent!

 I started Kidney Bladder Relief after my dog regressed and was leaking so much we started using diapers again.
 After about 4 weeks on this product the leaking subsided then completely disappeared.
 We are going on 3 months of her being TOTALLY dry!

 I ran out at one point and she start to leak a small amount again, so I can tell that the herbs in this product are really making a difference.

 Symplex F by Standard Process

-Symplex F is a glandular product that supports the adrenal, pituitary, ovary, and thyroid glands.
+Symplex F (this link takes you to a page where you can find a practitioner who sells it) is a glandular product that supports the adrenal, pituitary, ovary, and thyroid glands.
 Although a spayed female’s ovaries are removed, the adrenal glands do secrete estrogen in small amounts, and may also secrete substances that help support and stimulate the urethra muscles.

-As a last resort they tried Simplex-F. Their golden’s incontinence subsided and was almost completely controlled.
-The case study contains a detailed explanation of how Simplex-F helps incontinence.
+As a last resort they tried Symplex-F. Their golden’s incontinence subsided and was almost completely controlled.
+The case study contains a detailed explanation of how Symplex-F helps incontinence.

 Vasculin by Standard Process

 Freeman’s article also mentions that in certain cases it is helpful to combine Symplex-F with a product called Vasculin.
 Vasculin contains components that support muscles as well as B complex vitamins which enhance nerve conduction.